PhilliprBurwell/azure-network-protocols/README.md

 </p>
 <p>
 #3 Examine traffic to and from Azure Virtual Machines - If using Mac like me, install Microsoft Remote Desktop and use Remote Desktop to connect to your Windows 10 Virtual Machine.
-Copy and paste the public IP address into Remote desktop and mnake a host name.
+Copy and paste the public IP address into Remote desktop and make a host name.
 Name it Windows 10.
-Once in your Windows 10 Virtual Machine, Install WiresharkOpen Wireshark and start packet capture Within Wireshark, filter for ICMP traffic only.
-Wihtin Azure retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM.
+Once in your Windows 10 Virtual Machine, Install Wireshark and start packet capture Within Wireshark, filter for ICMP traffic only.
+Within Azure retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM.
 Type ping ( Private Ip address).
 Observe ping requests and replies within WireShark From The Windows 10 VM, open command line or PowerShell and attempt to ping a public website (such as www.google.com) and observe the traffic in WireShark.
 </p>
 <br />